-Required by Arizona Statutes, the previous Patagonia General Plan was created and adopted in 2001 by Patagonia's leaders and is required to be updated and re-adopted at least once every 10 years.
-The Patagonia General Plan conforms to the letter and spirit of Arizona's Growing Smarter requirements, adopted in 2000, to guide municipal planning and growth management with enhanced public involvement.
+Required by Arizona Statutes, the previous Patagonia General Plans were created and adopted in 2001 and 2009 by Patagonia's leaders.
+The Plan is required to be updated and re-adopted at least once every 10 years, and was reaffirmed by the Town Council in 2019 without change to meet this requirement.-The Patagonia General Plan conforms to the letter and spirit of Arizona's Growing Smarter requirements, adopted in 2000, to guide municipal planning and growth management with enhanced public involvement.

 Included within the Patagonia General Plan are two required elements: Land Use and Circulation, and a third, unique element: Energy and Water Resources.
-This third element was added at the direction of the Planning and Zoning Committee to provide clear emphasis on important community values and issues related to sustainable energy and water resources.
+This third element was added at the direction of the Planning and Development Committee to provide clear emphasis on important community values and issues related to sustainable energy and water resources.
 These elements are intended to support the future needs of the community.